uaicompetition/uci-2022/_pages/root/file-formats/test-format.md

 ## Test File Format (for MLC task only)
-When testing solvers, solvers will be passed a [model file](../model-format.md) corresponding to the network model currently being evaluated as well as a test file (that has the same name as the original network file but with an added **.data** suffix, for instance, a model file _problem.uai_ will have associated test file _problem.uai.test_).
+When testing solvers, solvers will be passed a [model file](../model-format.md) corresponding to the network model currently being evaluated as well as a test file (that has the same name as the original network file but with an added **.test** suffix, for instance, a model file _problem.uai_ will have associated test file _problem.uai.test_).
 The test file contains a series of evidence assignments for which solvers are to make predictions with respect to.
 Here we describe this test file format.
 .